The Plum Blossom Connection To Mantis Boxing

 Crane on a Snow-Laiden Plum Tree - ink on silk - Attributed to Lu Fu, second half of the 15th century -after 1505

 There are questions as to the ‘true’ age of praying mantis boxing.
-For now, we’ll assume that mantis boxing was an actual ‘style’ prior to the late 19th century.
+For now we’ll assume that mantis boxing was an actual ‘style’ prior to the late 19th century.

 Liang Xuexiang was a biaoshi (escort master) prior to retiring, and possibly a soldier in the Qing military (although I have yet to verify this with more than one source).
 I am told by another credible source that he was a silk merchant in Beijing prior to returning to his village.
+It is worthy of noting, according to Chircop-Reyes and his paper on Merchants, Brigands, and Escorts, a biaoshi was hired based on factors which included their martial arts lineage.

-During 1875 a majority of the Shandong province was gripped by severe drought that had begun two years prior in 1873 and was still ongoing.
+During 1875, a majority of the Shandong province was gripped by severe drought that had begun two years prior in 1873, and was still ongoing.
 Four years of mass famine would follow this drought claiming the lives of 9.5 to 13 million people within five northern provinces of the north China plains which included Shandong.
 An estimated 8 to 12% of the population.

 The rise of Méi Huā Quan

-In the meantime, we can look at the obvious connection to the plum blossom society, and how this popular boxing wave came to influence mantis boxing as it progressed toward the 1900’s.
+We have no definitive reason why any of these boxers, with the exception of Wang Rongsheng came to claim Liang as their teacher.
+We can however look at the obvious connection to the plum blossom society, and how this popular boxing wave came to influence mantis boxing as it progressed toward the 1900’s.
 Possibly determining when praying mantis boxing began to change.

 Plum blossom boxing was highly popularized by the time these 5 boxers were in their 30’s and 40’s.
 The style was also directly, or indirectly tied to the Boxer Uprisings many years later.
+According to Dr. Peter Lorge, and Dr. Tom Green, méihuāquan was a popular style, or group of martial artists of the time, which also held a folk religious element along with it.

-According to Dr. Peter Lorge, and Dr. Tom Green, méihuāquan was a popular style, or group of martial artists of the time that also held a folk religious element along with it.
 Plum blossom boxing was spread through marketplaces when their followers/practitioners visiting villages and cities in the northern regions of China.
 Said boxers would meet up with other martial artists and share techniques in a cross collaboration.
 The art spread through various provinces such as - Henan, Hebei, and Shandong [Green 2016].

 Dr. Ben Judkins mentions these plum boxers in his extensive writings on Martial Arts as Brand.
-Judkins writes, “Talent attracts talent.” which could help explain why these younger, accomplished boxers with prior experience in other styles, ended up tied by lineage to two famous biaoshi (escort masters) that came before them - Li San Jian, and Liang Xuexiang.
+Judkins writes, “Talent attracts talent.” which could help explain why these younger, accomplished boxers with prior experience in other styles, ended up tied by lineage, to two biaoshi (escort masters) that came before them - Li San Jian, and Liang Xuexiang.

 Judkins further writes -